Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 * The images was borrowed from [Canva](http://www.canva.com), [Pixabay](http://www.pixabay.com) and [Besthqwallpapers](http://besthqwallpapers.com).
 ___
 # 2. Features
  The website contains 7 pages.
-The navigation **Menu** linked to an pdf file which open to a separate window.
+The navigation **Menu** is linked to a pdf file that opens to a separate window.
 ### Navigation bar
  The navigation is placed on the left upper corner of the page.
 It is a responsive navigation bar, that works on all devices.